SciFracX/FractionalDiffEq.jl/docs/src/multiterm.md

 All we need to do is passing the parameters and orders of the fractional ordinary differential equation to the API ```solve``` as two arrays.

 !!! warning "The parameters and orders array must have the same length"
-    When we are using ```FODEMatrixDiscrete``` to solve the problem, please note we should keep the parameters and orders array must have the same length.
+    When we are solving the multi-terms FDE problem, please note we should keep the parameters array and orders array have the same length.

 ## Detailed Usage